ve3wwg/avr/atmega328p/wsmodule/README.md

 This project implemented 4 cherry keyswitches with LED (shines through the keycap).
 Each LED is driven by the debounced keyswitch inputs.
 In addition, the software drives another 4 digital outputs D1-D4 that are completely isolated from the LEDs.
+Each key simply toggles the key from one state to the next.

 To provide low frequency oscillator sources, D1 and D2 can also be pulsed outputs according to potentiometers P1 and P2.
 These are